-It is time to train the swimming segment and you are not sure what you need or what are so many “gadgets” that you see in other athletes.
+It's time to train the swimming segment and you are not sure what you need or what are the many "gadgets" you see in other athletes.
 We explain what you can not miss in your backpack.

 The most traditional and basic that you can even find in the pool itself are the table and the pullbuoy.
 Both accessories will give you extra help to your buoyancy and stability for various technical exercises.

 The board and the Pullboy

 You can find a mixing of both materials in one, which have been developed by various brands in order to reduce the amount of material that you must transport.

 Images: table and pull by Zone 3.
 Pull Kick by Nabaiji

 La tuba or snorkeling is a very useful accessory when working technique paying attention to small details, since it allows us to "forget" our breath.
 It is also used for avoid additional stress that create the kick exercises in the lumbar and cervical area having to perform continuous hyperextensions to breathe.

 The fins, in addition to facilitating the execution of various technical exercises because allow us to maintain the horizontality of the body, are used for increase lower train strength and the aerobic resistance mainly.